ThomasPiergiovanni/P3/README.md

 ## 3. Installation.
 ### 3.1.
 Download.
-Download this repository on your system, at the location that suits you best.
+Download/Clone this repository on your system, at the location that suits you best.

 ### 3.2.
-Python3 install.
+Python 3 install.
-Ensure you have **python 3** installed.
+Make sure you have **Python 3** installed.
 If not, you can download it and install it from the [python offical website](https://www.python.org/).
 You'll find the necessary documentation there.

 ### 3.3.
-Create a virttual environment (*optionnal but recommended*).
+Create a virtual environment (*optionnal but recommended*).
 In order to avoid system conflicts:
 * Create a virtual environment using **venv** package.
->python -m venv game_repository/my_virtual_environment
+> python3 -m venv myenv
-* Activate virtual envrionment.
+* Activate the virtual envrionment.
->source my_virtual_environment/Scripts/activate
+> source myenv/Scripts/activate
 Documentation is also available on [python offical website](https://www.python.org/).

 ### 3.4.
 Pygame install.
+Install **pygame** on you virtual environement using the requirements.txt file.
+> pip install -r requirements.txt
-Install **pygame** on you virtual environement.
-Documentation for pygame and it's installation can be found on the [pygame website](https://www.pygame.org/news).
+If necessary documentation for pygame can be found on the [pygame website](https://www.pygame.org/news).

 ### 3.5.
 Play.
 The programm is now ready to use.
 You can launch **launch.py** with your bash.
-> python xxx.py
+> python3 launch.py

 ### 3.6.
 Leave the virtual environment.
 Once you're done with playing, you should leave the virtual environement.
 Simply type the following in your bash.